 Unlike several components of Ladakh that get bring to a halt throughout the winter months, Spangmik remains connected with Leh by road through the year.
 “The road through Chang La remains open,” says Tandup, “we are very close to the border.
 So, Indian Army ensures that this place is often accessible.”
 The sensitive border has to be monitored ceaselessly despite the troublesome conditions in winter.
 “Not many people come here during winter,” Tandup continues, “but a few tourists do turn up once in a while.
 The lake will be frozen solid and people even drive their cars on it.”

 The remoteness of Spangmik is the major beauty I felt when seen from our cottage.
 The few homes are scattered like dots during a landscape dominated by the long blue stretch of the lake and therefore the barren mountain slopes.
-It looks like a place out of dreams that’s too unreal and too lovely to be true.

 Our one night in Spangmik seemed too short a time to get a good feel of the place.
 The peace of the village will slowly let the difficult issues of a bigger world depart and have a relaxed influence over mind and body.
 But the temptation of new things, new places and a desire to be everywhere is hard to resist.